kohliravin7/kohliravin7.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Masters student in Computer Science at the University of Freiburg.
-Alongwith that, I am also working as a working student at cytena GmbH.
-Coming January, I will join Dr. Frank Hutter's Machine Learning group at the university.
+Alongwith that, I am working as a working student in the Machine Learning group at the university as well as a working student at cytena GmbH.

 My research goal is to build tools for automating machine Learning.